mike-joseph-oconnor/mike-joseph-oconnor.github.io/_posts/2018-07-01-ux-proposal-for-saas-provider.md

 tags: [technical writing]
 ---

 This is a redacted excerpt from a report that proposed usability enhancements to a SaaS provider's platform.
 The enhancements were intended to generate long-term financial incentive for the company by accelerating the learning curve and product adoption of their platform.
-The report was based on aggregated user feedback from field staff at their client sites and case studies with internal teams at their headquarters, as well as principles from: behavioral psychology, information architecture, application design and interaction design.
+The report was based on aggregated user feedback from field staff at their client sites and independent research.
 The mockups that supplemented this report contained proprietary information and were omitted.

 <h1> Log In screen</h1>